-- 1) Pathway identification: Production of a Belgian inventory of introduction pathways of IAS of Union Concern. - 2) Development of a prioritization method. - 3) Application of developed method to introduction and spread pathways for IAS of Union Concern.
+- 1) Pathway identification: the production of a Belgian inventory of pathways of introduction and spread IAS of Union Concern. - 2) Development of a prioritization method. - 3) Application of developed method to introduction and spread pathways for IAS of Union Concern.

-5.1 SPECIES CONSIDERED
+5.1 Species considered

-The species covered by this pathway analysis are all 49 species of Union Concern to date (2018): (TABLE 1).
-These includes the species of Implementing Regulation (EU) No 2016/1141 (37 species) and Implementing Regulation (EU) No 2017/1263 (12 species).
-To downgrade the importance of pathways for the listed species that are unlikely to establish a viable population on the Belgian territory, we included establishment potential in the prioritization formula.
-Establishment potential was considered particularly low for Eichhornia crassipes, Parthenium hysterophorus, Pueraria montana, Gunnera tinctoria, Pennisetum setaceum, Alternanthera philoxeroides, Herpestes javanicus, Nasua nasua.
+The species covered by this pathway analysis are all 66 species of Union Concern to date (2020): (TABLE 1).
+These includes the species of Implementing Regulation (EU) No 2016/1141 (37 species), Implementing Regulation (EU) No 2017/1263 (12 species) and Implementing Regulation (EU) No 2019/1262 (17 species).